spotfirefield/sample-agents4energy-agent-template-alpha/README.md

-# Building AI Agents with LangGraph and AWS Amplify
+# Agents for Energy - Agent Template Alpha - Building AI Agents with LangGraph and AWS Amplify

-This workshop teaches you how to build, deploy, and manage AI agents using LangGraph and AWS Amplify.
-You'll learn how to persist agent state, create custom tools, build interactive UIs, and deploy agents to AWS Lambda.
+This project shows an example implimenation of hosting a [LangGraph agent](https://www.langchain.com/langgraph) in an AWS Lambda function to process digital operations related energy woakloads.
+There are a series of [labs](/labs/labs.md) which walk through the process of extending the agent to address a new use case.
+You'll learn how to persist agent state, create custom tools, build interactive UIs, and deploy agents with AWS Amplify.

+## Deploy the Project with AWS Amplify
+This option will create a public facing URL which let's users interact with your application.

+1. Fork this repository in your company's Github account.

+2. Follow the steps in [this tutorial](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html) to deploy the forked repository with AWS Amplify.

-## Launch the Interactive Environment
+## Deploy the Development Environment
+This option let's you rapidly deploy changes to the code repository, so you can quickly add new features.

 1. Clone this repository:
 ```bash